KonstantinAfonin/CalculationsWebService/README.md

 Supported operations are exposed as constants in the package.

-`big.Float` was chosen as the type for parameters and result both because it can handle huge numbers and because it handles some situation better than primitives (for instance, division by zero produces `+-Inf` instead of panic, which seem more mathematically correct).
+`big.Float` was chosen as the type for parameters and result mostly because it handles corner cases better (for instance, division of infinity by infinity fails with clear message instead of just returning NaN as `float64`).
-The obvious downside might be performance, yet in case of optimization function's signature can be changed with minimum changes of client code, as all the computation-related logic is encapsulated within the function.
+It also gives opportunity to use bigger numbers, but it is usually rather minor advantage as `float64` range is good enough for overwhelming majority of pragmatic cases.
+The obvious downside is performance though, yet it was considered acceptable in regards to the entire scenario.

 Panics produced by `big.Float` methods are wrapped and returned as `error` so that the function returns normally in any case.